Vietnam veteran finds new freedom in new set of wheels - KTVZ

 Click here for updates on this story

-Edmond (WFOR) — A local veteran has a new set of wheels – and they’re changing his life.
+Edmond (KFOR) — A local veteran has a new set of wheels – and they’re changing his life.

 The double amputee is now able to go up and downstairs – even through sand – and enjoying a sense of freedom like never before.